Operation: To Fool A Hawke, Chap. 2

 "Caitlin?
 What the heck are you doing out here?
 And, on a Sunday, no less?"
 Saint John demanded after he set his tray down, and the kids each gave him a hug.
 Then he noticed the tear streaks down my face.
 "Is something wrong, Cait?
 Something with String, maybe?"

-"Yeah," I said, even as Saint John pulled up a free chair next to our table so he could eat with us.
+"Yeah."
+Saint John pulled up a free chair next to our table so he could eat with us, and I continued explaining why I was upset.
 "I—I did somethin' this morning, Sinj.
 Somethin' that's got String real mad at me—and I'm not sure what's gonna happen."

 "How'd you know where to find me, Sinj?"
 I demanded.
 "The hangar's closed on Sundays, so I figured you'd be home with Le."